Skip to content

 Database Logs.

-Logs are something nobody secures.
-Assume we have hashing in a database function.
+I think logs are something nobody secures.
+Assume we have hashes in a database function.
 Application just performs a query like:

 INSERT INTO users (login, password) VALUES ('me', 'pass');

-and there is a trigger that hashed the password, so in database the password is not stored with plain text.
-Another solution could be running a procedure that adds a user and hashes the password:
+and there is a trigger for hashing the password.
+The password is not stored in the database in plain text.
+Another solution could be running a procedure which adds a user, and hashes the password:

 EXECUTE add_user('me', 'pass');